ccuqme/swarofi-updater/README.md

 ```
 Replace `path/to/rpm-ostree-updater` with the actual path to the repository.

-4. Reload your Waybar configuration.
+4. Reload your Waybar configuration (By reloading Sway)

 Now you should see the update notifications in your Waybar and be able to run the RPM-OSTree updater script.